Scrabble Frequently Asked Questions

 The high individual score was obtained in a Massachusetts club by Michael Cresta, who scored 830 against his opponent's 490.
 Joel Sherman holds the high tournament score record, with 803, in a 2011 Connecticut tournament.
-(In the 2012 Northern Ireland Championship, Toh Weibin scored 850, the world tournament record.
+(Internationally, in the 2014 Sri Lanka International Scrabble Championship in Colombo, Hasham Hadi Khan scored 876, the world tournament record.
+In the 2012 Northern Ireland Championship, Toh Weibin scored 850.
 In a Malta club in 1986, Godfrey Magri Demajo scored 792 using OSPD; the UK club record is Peter Preston's 793, in 1999 using OSW; is 785, by Jackie McLeod in 2002 under SOWPODS; in a 2007 SOWPODS tournament in Australia, Russell Honeybun scored 764; in a 1993 Auckland, New Zealand, club game, John Foster scored 763; Evan Cohen scored 738 in Israel.)
 (Nick Ballard scored 792 at a Chicago club, but used 4 phony bingos, and did not report it.
 Australians generally agree not to count Edward Okulicz's 750 in 2004 against an uncooperative opponent.)

 The highest losing score of 545 was achieved or suffered by Kevin Rickhoff of California in the 2006 US Scrabble Open.
 (In New Zealand, John Foster has lost with 513, in the UK, Craig Beevers lost with 545 in a 2011 tournament, and in Australia, Karen Richards lost with 517 in a 2009 tournament.)